-Midtown Cheap drinks and pool tables at a black gay pride classic Entering this famed Peachtree hotspot immediately places you amid inexpensive, yet highly potent, cocktails, the latest chart-topping urban hits, pool tables, and a patio for reprieve if your engagement gets a little too hot.
-And, because bragging rights mean everything in the Hollywood of the South, Bulldogs prides itself as not only being the “Original Atlanta Black Gay Pride Party Spot” (it opened in the late '70s), but also one of the best gay bars in the nation.
+This famed Peachtree hotspot offers inexpensive, yet highly potent, cocktails, the latest chart-topping urban hits, pool tables, and a patio for reprieve if your engagement gets a little too hot.
+A visit to Bulldogs also comes with some serious bragging rights because Bulldogs prides itself as not only being the “Original Atlanta Black Gay Pride Party Spot” (it opened in the late '70s), and one of the best gay bars in the nation.

-West Atlanta An alternative social club for a late night Here’s the thing -- what happens at the Marquette generally stays there, which is why the Westside Atlanta lounge has limited social media and web presence.
+Here’s the thing: What happens at the Marquette generally stays there, which is why the Westside Atlanta lounge has limited social media and web presence.
 But we can tell you this late-night locale features engagements like “Turn Up Tuesdays,” “Wasted Wednesdays,” and “Hush Night,” a celebration of trans performers.
-Doors open nightly at 11pm, so it’s a guarantee that you’ll be racing the sun home.
+Doors open nightly at 11 pm, so it’s a guarantee that you’ll be racing the sun home.

-East Atlanta An undeniably fun vibe, complete with karaoke Sometimes the perfect watering hole isn’t about bells and whistles, but about perfect pours, people, and a hell of a party -- enter East Atlanta’s grand dame, Mary’s.
+Sometimes the perfect watering hole isn’t about bells and whistles, but about perfect pours, people, and a hell of a party—enter East Atlanta’s grand dame, Mary’s.
 Heavy-handed bartenders, show-stealing hosts, and unapologetically happy patrons all rule this world, providing unpredictable, yet perfectly played parties in the heart of East Atlanta.
 Come for the karaoke and leave with... well, that’s up to you.